k-jingyang/firecracker-cp/README.md

 12. When you use mkfs.ext4 on a file too small (2MB), it gives that error that says that `Filesystem too small for a journal` and creates an ext2 instead.
 13. Ballooning
     1. Allows the hypervisor to get memory from provisioned guest VMs
+14. DNS nameserver settings will only be effective if the VM's rootfs makes /etc/resolv.conf be a symlink to /proc/net/pnp.

 ## On CNI
 1. CNI is responsible for inserting an interface into a network namespace and configures the interface (e.g. assigning an IP address)